|This content applies solely to Appian RPA, which must be purchased separately from the Appian base platform.|

-The robotic process communicates this information using the methods in the Items module.
-This page describes Appian RPA's Items module, which provides an easier and more robust development experience.
+The robotic process communicates this information using Items actions.
+This page describes Items actions, which provides an easier and more robust development experience.

-To use the Items module, open the Robotic Processes tab of the Appian RPA Console.
-Create a new robotic process or open the configuration of an existing robotic process and navigate to the Workflow area of the page.
+To use the Items actions, open the Robotic Processes tab of the Appian RPA Console.
+Create a new robotic process or open the configuration of an existing robotic process and navigate to the Task tab.

-Use these methods in the following order in your workflow:
+Use these actions in the following order in your workflow:

-When setting this value in the Java code, you need to identify the item key and the item index; however, one of the benefits of this low-code method is that the platform will calculate the item index automatically, so you only need to provide the item key.
+When setting this value in the Java code, you need to identify the item key and the item index; however, one of the benefits of this action is that the platform will calculate the item index automatically, so you only need to provide the item key.

 Items can have one of two resulting statuses: